IMF tells world to do more on growth 'marathon'

-WASHINGTON The International Monetary Fund on Thursday urged nations around the world to move ahead more quickly on policies needed to secure a stronger recovery and avoid a prolonged global slump.
+WASHINGTON The International Monetary Fund on Thursday urged world leaders to pick up the pace on fiscal and financial policies to push forward on the "marathon" to growth - or risk a prolonged global slump.

-In a "Global Policy Agenda" for the world's economies, the IMF outlined a long list of tasks that remain incomplete, from reining in shadow banking risks in China to speeding up financial reforms.
+In a 14-page "Global Policy Agenda" for the world's economic policymakers, the IMF outlined a long list of tasks that remain incomplete, from reining in shadow banking risks in China to speeding up financial reforms.

 The Washington-based Fund also said it was "utterly disappointed" the United States again failed to pass historic reforms to the IMF meant to give more power to emerging markets.